vocalpy/vak/doc/README_config.md

     if 'Yes' or 'True', skip any file that contains labels not in labelset.
     Used to skip files with labels that occur very rarely such as noise or "mistakes" made by bird.
+`save_transformed_data` : bool
+    if 'No' or 'False', do not save copies of transformed (scaled, reshaped) data.
+    You may want to save data, for example, if you want to re-run a learning curve using the same data but different hyperparameters, or if you need to look at
+    the scaled reshaped data when troubleshooting issues with training.
+    Default is False.

 ## [TRAIN] section